 - Once the fat is removed, the areas are cleaned and bandaged

 Patients can go home when they are stabilized and awake enough.
 A driver is required so patients aren’t driving after receiving sedatives.

 The length of time that a tumescent liposuction procedure takes depends on the type and number of areas involved.
 Generally, one area should take about 45 to 60 minutes from start to finish.
 Examples of one area are:

 - Lower abdomen

-Some area combinations are a little faster.
-For example, upper and lower abdomen with love handles can typically be done in about 90 minutes.
-However, we usually use one hour per hour in helping our patients plan their day.
+Some area combinations are faster.
+For example, the upper and lower abdomen with love handles can typically be done in about 90 minutes.
+However, we usually use one hour per area to help our patients plan their day.